 Interview with Professor Francisco Lopez-Jimenez

-Ahead of our upcoming SCOPE School Global, we interviewed Professor Francisco Lopez-Jimenez on all things obesity & CVD.
+Ahead of SCOPE School Global event in October 2021, which focused on the links between obesity and cardiovascular disease (CVD), we interviewed Professor Francisco Lopez-Jimenez on all things obesity & CVD.

 How common are cardiovascular diseases (CVD) and how prevalent is obesity in CVD patients?

 Well, cardiovascular diseases are very common, common enough to represent the number one cause of death.
 In the United States of America, in Europe, pretty much all over the world, they are the number one cause of death.
 Obesity is very common in people with cardiovascular disease - as common as 30-50% of patients, depending on the region of the world.
 But anything from 30-50% of the patients with cardiovascular disease live with obesity.

 What are the benefits of weight loss in patients living with obesity and CVD?